jnu/eplfantasy/README.md

 * [Python-GLPK](http://www.dcc.fc.up.pt/~jpp/code/python-glpk/).
 To build this from source you will need `PLY` via `pip install ply`, then [SWIG](http://www.swig.org/download.html).
 Then you should extract the Python-GLPK source and edit `src/swig/Makefile` so that the first line reads `PYVERS := "python2.7"` (or your version of Python2).
 Then run `make` in the `src/` directory.
 Ignore the errors that appear.
 Now copy `src/swig/glpkpi.py` to `src/python/glpkpi.py`.
 Finally, run `python src/setup.py install`.

-* [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup/bs4/doc/) is used for parsing the stats from ESPN.
-Get it with `pip install beautifulsoup4`.

 Note you may need to run every install command as `sudo`.

 ### Usage

-Run `optimize_roster.py` on the terminal in \*nix without any additional arguments to get a basic team.
+Run `optimize_roster.py` on the terminal in \*nix without any additional arguments to get a basic optimized team on the default platform (ESPN).

+Run `optimize_roster.py --source premierleague` to switch to EPL's fantasy platform.

-See `optimize_roster.py -h` for the specific parameters which may be adjusted on the command line.
+See `optimize_roster.py -h` for the host of parameters that can be used to tweak the optimizer.

 ### Algorithm

 The optimization problem is a sort of knapsack problem with a slew of constraints.
 Check the source for the specific constraints involved.

-The value of each person is basically their average fantasy points per ESPN's stats.
+The value of each person is basically their total fantasy points per the fantasy game's stats.
 Fantasy points are doubled for the player you select as captain, and this is accounted for in searching for an optimal solution.

 In addition, it is generally the case that bench players do not earn you many more points.
 Of course, they could, but there is no way to know that now.
 The program accounts for this by considering the fantasy points from a bench player as a fraction of their average points.
 You can adjust what fraction this should be.
 By default it is 1/10.
 A smaller fraction will mean less money is spent on your substitutes.

+You can update most all parameters on the command line, including how a player's worth is calculated, how much they should be devalued for injuries, the total team budget, and more.

 ### Output